ansible/ansible/docs/docsite/rst/presentations/ansible-testing.rst

 .. container:: handout

-   * Into Matt Clay
+   * Intro Matt Clay

      * Principal Engineer in USA
      * Full time on Testing, great Python programmer

-   * Q: If I said Shippable or Travis who would know what they are:
+   * Q: If I said Shippable or Travis, who would know what they are:

      * Shippable is a Continuous Integration (CI) tool, like Travis
      * Integrate with GitHub to test (PRs) + merges